51 Website Color Schemes (With Examples)

 Colors Used: #000000, #FBFBFD, #FAFAFA, #2B8AD7

-13. Calm and Simple
+12. Calm and Simple

-The mission of Work Responsibly is to share resources for a healthy approach to work.
+The Work Responsibly website’s mission is to share resources for a healthy approach to work.
 This idea is conveyed through a calm color scheme, consisting of green and black on a white background, and no use of potentially distracting accent colors.
 An experiment found that green has a calming and relaxing effect, so consider including it if you’re looking to create a calm and simple color scheme.

 This is a great example of how a limited color palette can still be powerful in making an impact on a visitor’s mood and behavior.